-Basic Essay Organisation
+What’s the Basic Essay Organisation?

 The first things to organise are what you are going to say and in what order you are going to say those things.
 After this, it is a case of refining those things.
 You can start by separating all your text into three sections: introduction, main body, and conclusion.
-Can it really be so simple?
-Yes, and of course, no. There are several ways to organise an essay depending on different factors.

 There is no specific way of organising an essay.
 Multiple styles and methods are utilised by writers based on the academic subject, academic level, and expectations of the audience.
-Below we have discussed some of the most common ways to organise an essay.
+Below, we have discussed some of the most common ways to organise an essay.

-Chronological Organisation
+Chronological Essay Organisation

 Organising an essay chronologically – sometimes called the cause-and-effect approach – is one of the simpler ways to organise your essay.
-This way of organisation tends to discuss the events in the specific order they occurred.
+This way of organisation tends to discuss the events in the specific order in which they occurred.
 The chronological organisation method is especially important for narrative and reflective essays.

-The writer will be expected to recognise the sequence of events and structure the essay accordingly, i.e. what happens in the beginning, middle, and at end.
+The writer will be expected to recognise the sequence of events and structure the essay accordingly, i.e. what happens in the beginning, middle, and end.
 Use this approach if it allows for the clearest and most logical presentation of your information.

 Where is Chronological Organisation Used?

-• Scientific processes – Where a process has many steps, it is likely that the order of these steps is vital.
+- Scientific processes – Where a process has many steps, it is likely that the order of these steps is vital.

-• Historical events – Things are clearer for the reader when events in the past are relayed in the order in which they happened.
+- Historical events – Things are clearer for the reader when events in the past are relayed in the order in which they happened.
 This can also apply to political progress.

 Essays that describe a succession of events following each other will require good use of prepositions of time.
 These are words, often pairs, such as next, after this/that, following on from that, later… Be careful not to overuse the same word, as this can become repetitive and tedious for the reader.

-Spatial Organisation
+Spatial Organisation in Essays

 When using this technique, make sure to organise the information pertaining to comparisons, narrations, and descriptions from either top to bottom or left to right.
-Note that while location and position are very important with this method, time is largely ignored.
+Note that while location and position are very important in this method, time is largely ignored.

 Where is Spatial Organisation Used?

-• Descriptive essays – It is excellent for describing objects, people, and places.
+- Descriptive essays – It is excellent for describing objects, people, and places.
 It is also useful for showing social or physical phenomena – the arrangement of a rainforest.

-• Narrating events – You can take the reader through a visual processor to describe events that occurred, showing them everything on the way.
+- Narrating events – You can take the reader through a visual processor to describe events that occurred, showing them everything on the way.

-• Medical – Those who need to describe the workings of bodies, medicines, operations on bodies, and anatomy might choose this approach.
+- Medical – Those who need to describe the workings of bodies, medicines, operations on bodies, and anatomy might choose this approach.

-• Technical construction – You can describe how a physical mechanism or building works or is constructed.
+- Technical construction – You can describe how a physical mechanism or building works or is constructed.

 If you do not have a picture to show, you need to describe it.

-From the example above, you can see that an essay using spatial organisation will require you to talk about where things are.
-This will mean quite extensive and careful use of a group of words called prepositions, such as next to, attached to, near, behind, under, alongside… If you are describing movement, then there are prepositions that indicate movement, such as through, into, out of, toward, away from, and past.
+This needs quite extensive and careful use of a group of words called prepositions, such as next to, attached to, near, behind, under, alongside… If you are describing movement, then there are prepositions that indicate movement, such as through, into, out of, toward, away from, and past.

-You need to be specific in your use of prepositions as the reader might be imagining events with no image to refer to other than what you have described.
+You need to be specific in your use of prepositions, as the reader might be imagining events with no image to refer to other than what you have described.

 This method is also known as organising by importance or ascending order.
 Following this technique, the writer starts the essay with the least important information and gradually moves towards the most important – the climax.
 The idea is to save the best till the last.

 The introduction and conclusion are unaffected by this organisational style.
 The main body of the essay is where the structure is used.
 This type of organisation is applicable where there is no need for logical ordering.
-For example, in a scientific process, each step logically follows the previous one.
-Steps will vary in how eventful they are; you cannot write about such a process by saving the most eventful for the end.

-When to Use Climactic Order
+When to Use Climactic Order in an Essay?

 This method is sometimes used as a way of keeping readers interested, even in suspense.
 If written in the opposite direction, anticlimactic, you might lose readers after they have learned about the most exciting part.